Private Key Management

 The following key variants are still supported for compatibility reasons:

-Alternatively, an RSA key can be created by Docusnap using the Create RSA Key button.
-The key pair is encrypted using the RSA method.
+Alternatively, an SSH key can be created with Docusnap using the Create Key button.
+The SSH key pair is generated using the Ed25519 algorithm.
 The key used is then encrypted again and stored in the database.
 A passphrase is not created.
-When the creation is complete, preview of the key is displayed - this is useful for better identification when using different RSA keys.
-By clicking the Save button, the RSA key is stored in the database.
+Once the creation is complete, a shortened preview of the key is displayed in the Key Preview field, which makes it easier to identify different SSH keys.
+By clicking the Save button, the SSH key is stored in the database.
 With the button Export Public Key the public keys can be exported and stored on the Linux systems.

 The above steps can be repeated at will, for example to import or create keys for the different clients in the Docusnap environment and use them afterwards.